ffelten/ffelten.github.io/_pages/about.md

   - /about.html
 ---

-I am currently building [FeedbAct](https://www.feedbact.app/), hoping to change the way we do feedback within organizations.
+I am currently exploring and building [FeedbAct](https://www.feedbact.app/), learning along the way how to create useful products that users love.

-I am a PostDoc at ETH Zürich, working on automated design with [Mark Fuge](https://ideal.umd.edu/team/mark-fuge).
+I am also a PostDoc at ETH Zürich, working on automated design with [Mark Fuge](https://ideal.umd.edu/team/mark-fuge).
 My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Benchmarking.
 Because I believe in open source AI, I'm also contributing to the [Farama Foundation](https://farama.org/), a non-profit organization aiming at facilitating the development of open-source tools for Reinforcement Learning.

 Before that, I was a PhD Student in the [PCOG](https://pcog.uni.lu/) group at the University of Luxembourg, under the supervision of [Grégoire Danoy](https://danoy.gforge.uni.lu/), where I did a [thesis on Multi-Objective RL](https://ffelten.github.io/files/Thesis_website.pdf).